OQ2000/OQ2000/README.md

 ## I'm an Entripenure, Developer And Enthusistic Programmer!!

-- 💡 I am currently learning how to become a full stack developer.
+- 💡 Undergraduate Ulster University Computer Science Student
-- 🖥️ activily pursuing work in the computer science sector.
+- 🖥️ Activily learning new languages and libraries.
 - 🚀 My goal is to be able to hold the knowledge to bring any ideas I have into reality.

 ---